lkrych/gios_notes/lectures/p3_l1_scheduling.md

 ### Run-to-Completion Scheduling

-Run-to-completion scheduling is when as soon as a task is assigned to a CPU, it runs until it completes.
+Run-to-completion scheduling assumes that as soon as a task is assigned to a CPU, it runs until it completes.

+For the purpose of the discussion, it's necessary to make some assumptions.
+First we can assume that we have a group of tasks that need to be scheduled.
+Second, we can assume the we know the execution times of the tasks.
+Third, we can assume that there is no preemption in the system.
+Fourth, there is a single CPU.

 Because we will be comparing scheduling algorithms, we need some metrics to compare them.